ResearchComputing/odor2action/docs/source/main/index.md

 ## Port Duo to my new phone

-You can add a new device to your duo account by visiting <a href="https://duo.colorado.edu">https://duo.colorado.edu</a>.
+If you get a new phone you will need to add the new device to your Duo accouht.
+You can do so by visiting <a href="https://duo.colorado.edu">https://duo.colorado.edu</a>.
 After a CU authorization page you will be directed to a Duo authentication page. **Ignore the Duo Push prompt and instead click "Settings":**

 ![](https://raw.githubusercontent.com/ResearchComputing/Documentation/master/FAQ/duo-management1edit.png)